eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 })
 ```

-In the example i show hot to print the new proof only when the timestamp is upgrade, generating the following output.
+After `upgrade` command, the example shows the output of `info` command:

 ```
 File sha256 hash: 16193782f1d839a08f9fc9a94cec1675f1729db1abc15cf9b57f31aa1724a0ae